datopian/datapipes/docs/op-html.md

         By default, the first row of data is rendered as a header row.
         This switch disables that behaviour.

-        If the first row was parsed as a header row, it will not be displayed.
+        If the first row was parsed as a header row, this switch is not valid and will have no effect.

-You can also highlight line numbers:
+You can also highlight lines by their line numbers:

     html/?url=...#L10